6 Signs You Could Be Magnesium Deficient

 - Tooth and bone problems.
 This is not surprising, considering that most of the magnesium in your body is found in your skeleton.
 Long term deficiency of magnesium raises the risk of osteoporosis.
 You need a lot more than just calcium for strong bones.
 That’s why every good bone strengthening supplement should contain magnesium and other minerals.
 Magnesium, along with vitamin B6 helps to reduce the risk of calcium stones forming in the kidneys.
 Tooth decay and slow healing of broken bones are other possible symptoms of magnesium deficiency.

 - Insulin resistance.
 Magnesium is required in order to make insulin function effectively in the body.
 People with poor insulin function are said to suffer with insulin resistance, also known as metabolic syndrome, syndrome X or pre-diabetes.
 These conditions make it much more difficult to lose weight, mostly because of fatigue, hypoglycaemia and intense sugar or carbohydrate cravings.
 Insulin resistance tends to cause stubborn weight gain around the abdomen, and that places a person at increased risk of fatty liver.

 - Hormone imbalance.
 In men, magnesium deficiency can contribute to testosterone deficiency.
 In women, magnesium deficiency can contribute to symptoms of excess testosterone such as facial hair and scalp hair loss.
 In women, those symptoms are often present in polycystic ovarian syndrome (PCOS) which is a common cause of infertility.

-If you’d like to learn more, see my book [products]1024-Magnesium the Miracle Mineral[/products].
+If you’d like to learn more, see my book Magnesium, The Miracle Mineral.

 The above statements have not been evaluated by the FDA and are not intended to diagnose, treat or cure any disease.